 Drone technology has enormous potential commercially, socially and economically.
 But drone legislation is overdue.

 As an agnostic provider, Orange is looking to act as a mediator, to get all the market players and authorities together to collaborate on drone legislation, which is still evolving, to speed up the drone’s enterprise and government potential.

 As soon as the industry and governments can tackle the issue and introduce legislation and guidance for the use of drones, the technology can truly take off.

 Read more about the regulatory challenges around drones here

 Rabi has been leading the IoT Business Development for Industry within Orange since 2014 and engaging with many of the leading market players across Industry verticals on both technology and business challenges.

-Prior to that, he was in charge of managing complex international bids for Orange Business Services, including some of the early OEMs' connected car projects.
+Prior to that, he was in charge of managing complex international bids for Orange Business, including some of the early OEMs' connected car projects.

 He has also held responsibilities in the mobile network engineering division managing technical, regulatory and partnership aspects.
 He is a member of the French Industry 4.0 association ("Alliance Industrie du Futur") and a speaker at major Industry events such as Hannover Messe.